bit-tasks/gitlab-pipeline/README.md

 ```
 *Source:* [script details](https://github.com/bit-tasks/bit-docker-image/blob/main/scripts/gitlab.bit.merge-request)

 Execute this script when a Merge Request is created.
+It verifies the components and create a lane in [bit.cloud](https://bit.cloud) for previewing and testing components.

 #### Example
 ```yaml